Understanding the .bss Segment in C Programming

 Array

-: Initialized with values, so it resides in the.data
+a: Initialized with values, so it resides in the.datasegment.Array

 How to Run and Inspect the Segments: